Mo3203/Ubuntu-Client-Server-Networking-Firewall-Troubleshooting/README.md

 [.] = ACK (Client confirming)

-Phase 3: HTTP Request / Response
+# Phase 3: HTTP Request / Response

 Goal: See the actual data (HTML) moving across the wire.

 On Ubuntu Client:

-Bash
-# Using the verbose flag (-v) to see the HTTP headers clearly
-curl -v http://server.techgroup.com:8000
+Using the verbose flag (-v) to see the HTTP headers clearly curl -v http://server.techgroup.com:8000
 On Rocky Server:
 Watching a log entry appear: